benhumphry/paperless-metadata-manager/README.md

 **Suggestion Groups:**
 - Groups are displayed alphabetically with a type indicator:
   - `.*` (blue) = Prefix match - items sharing a common starting word
-  - `~` (green) = Similar match - items with similar names (Levenshtein distance)
+  - `~` (green) = Spelling similarity - items with similar spelling (Levenshtein distance)
+  - `≈` (purple) = Semantic similarity - items with related meanings (word associations)
-- Items can appear in multiple groups if they match both criteria
+- Items can appear in multiple groups if they match multiple criteria
+- Use the checkboxes to enable/disable each grouping type

 **How to Merge:**
 1. Click "Find Suggestions" to load all items and compute groups